ruuda/rcl/docs/type_number.md

 `Number` is the type of all numbers in <abbr>RCL</abbr>.
 This page documents the supported methods and operators.
-For an overview of the syntax,
+For an overview of the syntax and representation,
 [see the _numbers_ chapter in the language guide](numbers.md).

 ## Addition and subtraction